CIERA-Transients/bright/docs/index.rst

 Package documentation
 *********************

-Please consult these pages for more details on using marketplace:
+Please consult these pages for more details on using bright:

 * :ref:`genindex`
 * :ref:`modindex`